cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/02-OD4reinterpretation.md

 ...

-## Analyzing open data for reinterpretation
+## Reimplementing analyses for reinterpretation with open data

-In many cases, we need to implement the analysis code for reintepretation.
-We have several options:
+In most cases, we need to reimplement the analysis code for reintepretation.
+We may either start from

-* Use the code from the analysis team:
+* Use the code from the analysis team: Some analysis teams provide their analysis code and framework.
+  * **Pros:** Access to complete analysis in full detail.
+  * **Cons:** Usually hard to decipher
+Input data format may not be consistent (many analyses run on custom-made ntuples).

+* Write your own code:
+  * **Pros:** You know exactly what is in the code.
+Easy to manipulate.
+  * **Cons:**

 {% include links.md %}